25 October 2008

 You, therefore, are to be holy, as the Lord your God and Father is holy.
 You are to be perfect, as your Father in heaven is perfect.
 As He has redeemed you, taken you to be His own, and adopted you as His child and heir, so are you to live according to His Word, with faith and love toward Him, and with love for your neighbor.

-The Ten Commandments, summarized in the two great commandments of love, describe the life that God desires for you, which He would have you live with Him forever.
-To live that life is to fear, love and trust in Him with all your heart, soul, mind and strength, above all else and all others.
-To live that life, by faith in Him, is to love your neighbor as yourself; to do no harm to your neighbor, but to serve and care for him and her.
+The Ten Commandments, summarized in these two great commandments of love, describe the life that God desires for you, which He would have you live with Him forever.
+To live that life is to fear, love, and trust in Him with all your heart, soul, mind, and strength, above all else and above all others.
+And to live that life, by faith in Him, is to love your neighbor as yourself: to do no harm to your neighbor, but to serve him, to care for her.

-Where, then, do you see such perfect faith and holy love enfleshed?
-Where are all the Law and the Prophets fulfilled, completed and perfected?
+But where, then, do you see such perfect faith and holy love enfleshed?
+Where are all the Law and the Prophets fulfilled, completed, and perfected?
 Where is the Man who is perfect and holy, as the Father is perfect and holy?

 So, whose son are you?
 Who's your daddy?
 Is it God or the devil?